seanbaxter/DirectXShaderCompiler/docs/HowToSetUpLLVMStyleRTTI.rst

 Basic Setup
 ===========

-This section describes how to set up the most basic form of LLVM-style RTTI (which is sufficient for 99.9% of the cases).
-We will set up LLVM-style RTTI for this class hierarchy:
+This section describes how to set up the most basic form of LLVM37-style RTTI (which is sufficient for 99.9% of the cases).
+We will set up LLVM37-style RTTI for this class hierarchy:

 .. code-block:: c++